beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   `hosts:`

-  : This files contains a mapping between the IP addresses of the hosts in the local network and
+  : This file contains a mapping between the IP addresses of the hosts in the local network and
        their host names.
 We apply the following host name convention: the compute hosts are named *computeX*, where *X* is replaced by the number of the host.
 According the described hardware setup, the default configuration defines 4 compute hosts: `compute1` (192.168.0.1),